How to Write an Excellent Lab Report

 • Include and explain the concepts from the lecture that are applied in the lab

-• Include and explain relevant equations
+• Include and explain the equations that you will be examining in the lab

-• Provide background on the topic of the lab and include real-world examples (if possible)
+• Provide background on the topic of the lab and include real-world examples (if possible).

 • The hypothesis of the experiment and the motivation for the research are stated in this section.